smasongarrison/lab2/lab-02.md

 population.
 You will need to make two separate plots.
 Do either of these pairs of variables appear to be more strongly linearly associated?

+There seems to be a small to moderate negative relationship in both cases.
+Maybe it’s slightly greater with coastal population, but it doesn’t seem that different to me.
+Note to visualize what was going on, I again took T+T out.

 ``` r
 ggplot(data = plastic_waste, mapping = aes(x = plastic_waste_per_cap, y = mismanaged_plastic_waste_per_cap)) +
   geom_point() +